AU-Avengers/docs.toum.gg/docs/install/linux/Steam.md

 ---

-If you encounter issues installing, please join the Town of Us [Discord](https://discord.gg/town-of-us) server and make a **Town of Us Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel.
+If you encounter any issues installing, please join the [Town of Us Discord](https://discord.com/invite/town-of-us) server and open a **Town of Us Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel.